List of Athletic Training Schools and Universities

 B.S. programs in athletic training generally require that students have already completed one year of college courses, including introductory-level classes in anatomy, physiology, health and first aid.
 Some programs may require that students have already completed some hours observing athletic trainers.
 Once enrolled, students are trained to evaluate and provide rehabilitation for various musculoskeletal systems.
-Students also complete coursework in nutrition, pharmacology and psychology and spend a required number of hours in off-site clinical training and complete coursework in:
+Students also spend a required number of hours in off-site clinical training and complete coursework in:

 Master of Science (M.S.) in Athletic Training

 M.S. programs are offered for students who have already met the requirements to become a certified athletic trainer, including having already passed the BOC exam.
-Students will complete coursework in advanced athletic training principles for all of the musculoskeletal systems, learn about current topics in athletic training, complete clinical hours and be trained in conducting research.
+Students will complete coursework in advanced athletic training principles for all of the musculoskeletal systems, learn about current topics in athletic training, complete clinical practicum hours and be trained in conducting research.
 Students may need to complete original research projects as part of their degree requirements.
 Master's-level coursework could include:

 Largest Athletic Training Schools by Student Population